+Making slums into attractions: The role of tour guiding in the slum tourism development of Kibera and Dharavi

-Making slums into attractionsThe role of tour guiding in the slum tourism development of Kibera and Dharavi
+Making slums into attractions: The role of tour guiding in the slum tourism development of Kibera and Dharavi

 Abstract

 This paper investigates how slums are made into a tourism attraction.
 We focus in particular on the role of tour guides and tour guiding operations in this process.
 In tourism literature in general tour guiding has been subject to much reflection and debate.
 However, tour guides’ role in enabling tourism in new places, in the making of attractions has not been discussed much.
 Also, in the emerging research on slum tourism little attention has been given to tour guides and their roles.
 This paper addresses both research gaps in providing insights into tour guiding in slum tourism, and by addressing the roles of tour guides in attraction-making through a comparative analysis of tourism in two slums, Dharavi, in Mumbai, India, and Kibera, in Nairobi, Kenya.
 Based on empirical research of tour guiding operations we found that different levels of formality in tour guiding co-exist across destinations.
 Formal tour guiding operations are more successful in establishing a slum as an attraction as they enable significant growth in tourist numbers.
 However, formal tour guiding operations and strong international participation in their foundation are factors that seem to undermine to some extent the creation of intimate and authentic encounters in tour guiding, preferred by some tourists.
-This leaves space for more informal tour guiding, with strong local ties, are better placed to produce intimate experiences.
+This leaves space for more informal tour guiding, with strong local ties, which are better placed to produce intimate experiences.

-: Slum Tourism, Tour Guiding, Attraction Making, Organisational Structures, Social Ties, Intimacy
+Keywords: Slum Tourism, Tour Guiding, Attraction Making, Organisational Structures, Social Ties, Intimacy

+Making slums into attractions: The role of tour guiding in the slum tourism development of Kibera and Dharavi

 Introduction

-Slum tourism debates in the media and public sphere often regard slum tourism through the lens of a moral dilemma in tourist voyeurism is squared with the potential economic benefits for the poor deriving from the tourist interest (Frenzel & Koens 2012, Steinbrink et al., 2012).
+Slum tourism debates in the media and public sphere often regard slum tourism through the lens of a moral dilemma in that tourist voyeurism is squared with the potential economic benefits for the poor deriving from the tourist interest (Frenzel & Koens 2012, Steinbrink et al., 2012).
 Encapsulated in this view is an economic logic of exchange in which the slum becomes a commodity that can be sold and where poverty becomes commodified (Freire-Medeiros, 2009).
 This exchange, while morally dubious, may bring advantages to the poor, so the argument continues.
 This pattern of analysis is similar to discussions of other forms of tourism in the context of development and poverty alleviation.
-Pristine beaches, unique attractions, exotic people and places of developing countries are all prone to becoming commodities in the tourism market.
-They can be offered, traded and sold to tourists for foreign exchange earnings, which may have positive development effects.
+Pristine beaches, unique attractions, ‘exotic’ people and places of developing countries are all prone to becoming commodities in the tourism market.
+They can be offered, traded and sold to tourists for foreign exchange earnings, which may have positive development or anti-poverty effects.
 Critical views of tourism as a development tool often question the positive economic effects of this exchange by pointing to the limits of ‘trickle down’ development approaches (Scheyvens, 2011; Frenzel, 2013).